MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 ---
 #### **Windows (AMD64)**

 Double-click the `.exe` file and follow the installation steps.
-See [Launching MicroAI Security and Monitoring](docs/Launch-Instructions.md) for a detailed walkthrough.
+See [Launching MicroAI Security & Monitoring](docs/Launch-Instructions.md) for a detailed walkthrough.

 #### **Docker**
 ---